Simply-huMAN/NITR/Sem 6/CN Lab/Lab 6/README.md

 # Lab 6
-> NS installationa and get familiar with it
+> NS installation and get familiar with it